Arizona Student Discipline Attorney | Defense Lawyers

-If you believe that your child is being bullied at school, you should report the incident to the school immediately.
+If you believe your child is being bullied at school, especially if it caused any injury, you should report the incident to the school immediately.
 You can speak to a teacher, administrator, or counselor.
 You can also submit a written complaint to the school.

 The school will then investigate the incident and take the necessary disciplinary action.
-The corrective action will depend on the severity of the bullying and the school’s policy.
-It can range from a warning to expulsion from the school.
+The corrective action will depend on the severity of the bullying and the school’s policy and can range from a warning to expulsion from the school.
 In some instances, the police may also get involved.

 Arizona Cyberbullying Student Protections